classcraft/policies/Version1.4/privacy.md

 Cookies are small data files that are commonly stored on your device when you use websites and on-line services.
 They are widely used to make websites work, or to work more efficiently, as well as to provide reporting information and assist with services or personalization.
 There are also other technologies that are similar to cookies, which may store small amount of data on your device ("local storage").

-Classcraft uses the following types of cookies and local storage (collectively called "Cookies" herein):
+Classcraft uses the following types of cookies and local storage (collectively called "Cookies" herein);

--   *Performance and functionality Cookies*: These Cookies are not essential, but help us to personalize and enhance your user experience.
+-   Performance and functionality Cookies: These Cookies are not essential, but help us to personalize and enhance your user experience.
 For example, they may help us to remember your preferences and prevent you from needing to re-enter information more than once, or to remember your id and password so that you do not have to enter them each time you use our services.
--   *Advertising Cookies*: These Cookies use information about your visit, such as the pages you visit, your use of our services or your response to ads and emails so that we can deliver a user experience that is more relevant to you.
+-   Advertising Cookies: These Cookies use information about your visit, such as the pages you visit, your use of our services or your response to ads and emails so that we can deliver a user experience that is more relevant to you.
 Advertising cookies are NEVER used for targeting of advertisements to students.

 If you wish to disable the use of Cookies, you may do so from your browser preferences menu of your browser software by either turning off Cookies or by using your browser's privacy mode when using our services.